matrix-org/matrix-spec-proposals/proposals/4165-remove-own-power-level-on-deactivation.md

 ## Alternatives

 This same process can instead occur when rooms are left, which also fixes this issue for rooms which the account is not in at the time of deletion.
-However, leaving a room is not a perminant action, and the user may want to re-join, whereas account deactivation is perminant, so it may not make sense to do this process when the room is left instead.
+However, leaving a room is not a permanent action, and the user may want to re-join, whereas account deactivation is permanent, so it may not make sense to do this process when the room is left instead.

 ## Security considerations